JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-13-postgres-nosql-4.md

 ### /setting_up_a_supporting_project
 as advertised, we're using `java's` ecosystem to support an imaginary project to store, query, and present data.<br>

-I find more engaging to use lifelike demos than toy examples, so we're gonna try and build a tiny piece of a real project, with millions of rows and hitting the db as hard as we want to push it to it's limits.
+when working with extensive subjects I find more engaging to use lifelike demos than toy examples, so we're gonna try and build a tiny piece of a real project, with millions of rows and hitting the db as hard as we want to push it to it's limits.

-we're seeing lately the rise of phone controlled top up debit cards, that show a lot more info on screen than our own banks do.
+we're seeing lately the rise of phone controlled top up debit cards, that show a lot more info on screen (and have way more features) than our own banks do.
 We can get info broken by purchase type, seller, dates, country, etc. <br>
 we are going to build a web based super charged version of one of those apps that would show the info you can get in vendors like `Revolut` or `Monzo` or maybe a bank like `N26` or any service of the like, using the versatility of postgres to act as pure sql, nosql and hybrid database.

 #### /the_architecture_we_will_be_exploring
 we're going to explore a small part of one of those top up card services.
 Mainly the part storing and querying the users and transactions data.
+We're going to build some rest endpoints to be able to retrieve and update that data and a web interface that, I must confess, might err on the simple side as I am mainly a backEnd developer

 here we go!

+---

 #### /starting_relational
 this type of apps provide a service to a `user`.<br>